 Got milk?
-We have all seen the star-studded banners, TV ads or billboards glorifying the essence of dairy products.
+We have all seen the star-studded banners, TV ads and billboards that glorify dairy products.
 But, has someone with a milk mustache been taking us for a ride all this time?

 But what’s the real deal with dairy and why is it bad for us?